theajayjain/ajay-cooks/_posts/2020-04-05-Dalgona-Coffee.md

     * 2 small glasses of milk
     * 4 tbsp instant Coffee
     * 4 tbsp brown sugar
-    * 4 tbsp hot water (can be made quickly by microwaving water for 30 seconds)
+    * 4 tbsp hot water (can be made quickly by microwaving water for 90 seconds)
   directions_markdown: |-
     1. Add the instant coffee, brown sugar, and hot water into a bowl.
-Use an immersion blender or hand mixer to mix together for one to two minutes.
+Use an immersion blender with a built in whisk or hand mixer to mix together for one to two minutes.
 At this point, the mixture should have a creamy texture that should look like a very creamy peanut butter.
     2. Pour the milk between two glasses and then pour the coffee mix on top of both glasses.
     3. Take a picture of your photogenic drink.
 Mix with the milk before drinking.